 Courses, Seminars, Workshops

 Exchanges help students to understand how another community or culture works by exchanging positions for a time.
-For example, a student or several students go to a rural community for two weeks and live in homes of their exchange students and attend their school.
+For example, a student or several students go to a rural community for two weeks and live in the homes of their exchange students and attend their school.
 This is often followed by a reverse exchange in which the rural students attend JCS.
-Exchanges have occurred across town and across national borders.
-Students report these as very powerful and stimulating learning experiences.
+Exchanges have occurred across towns and across national borders.
+Students report these as immensely powerful and stimulating learning experiences.
 They learn how other families manage, how other schools work and they experience community resources.
-Often these involve values very different from their own background and broaden understandings.
+Often these involve values quite different from their own background and broaden understandings.
 Such experiences better prepare students for the real world of diversity that they will experience for the rest of their lives.

 The advisor-advisee program is the heart of the JCS school.
 Each student is assigned to an advisor with an advisory group, the major subdivision of the school.
 The advisor works with the student to establish a Personal Learning Plan and its accomplishment.
-This involves daily contact, regular meetings and parental involvement.
+This involves daily contact, regular meetings, and parental involvement.
 The advisor’s role includes many functions: friend, helper, guide, counselor, appraiser, record keeper, critic, facilitator, expediter, and arranger.
 The advisor helps the student grow in all areas–intellectual, social, physical–and to develop talents and uniqueness.
 The advisor is an educational broker.
 Like a travel agent, the advisor asks students where they want to go and helps make the best educational plans and schedules for accomplishment.
 The advisor helps parents and students fashion and design programs that best fit the needs of students.
 The advisory group of 15-20 students establishes a supportive home base where the group can plan activities and feel included.

 Students as Resource

-Students as resource is a concept that recognizes the worth and value of every student and that each has gifts and talents to share with the community.
+Students as a resource is a concept that recognizes the worth and value of every student and that each has gifts and talents to share with the community.
 Schools short of resources such as money and staff often overlook the greatest resource in their midst, that of the students themselves.
 Students can teach, help, handle responsibilities, exercise initiate, manage and make decisions given an environment where their talents are given rein and appreciated.
 For example, students can tutor, teach about a passion to others and participate on the school’s Board of Directors.

 Online and Technology

-Cooperative learning refers to a learning strategy in which small teams–often as an aspect of project-based learning—each with students of different levels of ability, use a variety of learning activities to improve their understanding of a subject.
+Cooperative learning refers to a learning strategy in which small teams–often as an aspect of project-based learning—each with students of various levels of ability, use a variety of learning activities to improve their understanding of a subject.
 Each member of a team is responsible not only for learning what is communicated but also for helping teammates learn, thus creating an atmosphere of achievement.
 Students work through the task until all group members successfully understand and complete it.
-Cooperative efforts result in participants striving for mutual benefit so that all group members gain from each other’s efforts (Your success benefits me and my success benefits you.); recognize that all group members share a common fate.
-(We all sink or swim together here.); know that one’s performance is mutually caused by oneself and one’s team members (We can not do it without you.); feel proud and jointly celebrate when a group member is recognized for achievement.
+Cooperative efforts result in participants striving for mutual benefit so that all group members gain from each other’s efforts (Your success benefits me, and my success benefits you.); recognize that all group members share a common fate.
+(We all sink or swim together here.); know that one’s performance is mutually caused by oneself and one’s team members (We cannot do it without you.); feel proud and jointly celebrate when a group member is recognized for achievement.
 (We all congratulate you on your accomplishment!).

 An interdisciplinary curriculum removes the boundaries between school subjects and increases the likelihood that skills and knowledge from different disciplines are applied to solving problems or learning about new topics.
-This departs from standard school curriculum of separate subjects or what is sometimes referred to as “silos of knowledge.”
+This departs from the standard school curriculum of separate subjects or what is sometimes referred to as “silos of knowledge.”
 The real world is not made up of just biology or just literature.
-Rather the brain sees the world in totality with a mixture of understandings and learnings.
+Rather, the brain sees the world in totality with a mixture of understandings and learnings.
 It learns from complexity although it sometimes requires highly specific knowledge.
 The mistake many schools make is to assume that dividing knowledge into separate areas will somehow combine in the brain as a more generalized picture of the world and knowledge.
 This does not happen for most people.
 It is important that students see the broader picture of the world, its features, its problems, its triumphs to better understand how the world works.